 From now on it was down the hill, the warm breeze barely cooling us, to Teshima Art Museum by Tadao Ando.
 We assumed we would be able to get tickets straight away but were proven wrong.
 The next available time slot to enter the museum was an hour later.
 We were not aware that our Triennale ticket did not grant us instant access to all the art sights; also we had to pay an additional entrance fee on top.

 We decided that an hour would give us enough time to ride all the way down to Karatohama to visit Les Archives du Coeur, an installation where we listened to recorded heart beats of people from all over the world.
 If you wanted to you could have your heartbeat recorded and added to the collection against a fee of 1,540 Yen.
 The archive was housed in a hut on a deserted beach with hundreds of dragonflies buzzing around us.

 The cycle back to the Teshima Art Museum would have been muscle tearing if we had not had the electric bikes.
 We entered the museum along the path winding through the forest to the entrance of the dome like white washed structure that peeked out between the green terraced rice fields.
 We took off our shoes and entered the building.
 Inside we found a peaceful, tranquil space with a huge round hole in the ceiling that is open to the elements of nature.
 We sat down and noticed some water drops running down the floor.
 In fact water slowly drips and seeps onto the floor through small ping-pong sized balls and tiny holes in the concrete floor.
-I wish we could have stayed here for longer but we had to rush back to Ieura to get our ferry back to Naoshima.
+I wish we could have stayed here for longer but we had to rush back to Ieura to get our ferry back to Naoshima and our little Minshuku Aisunao.
 We had expected there to be more in the museum than “just” the building, especially after paying the extra entrance fee.